 - 1. Tires.
 Check for correct pressure, abrasions or cuts. - 2.
 Brakes.
 Check the steering and throttle for responsiveness. - 3.
 Primary and Final Drive.
-Check drive belt for condition. - 4.
+Check drive belt or chain for proper tension. - 4.
 Brake fluid.
 Check for level and condition. - 5.
 Brake Lines and Fittings.
 Check for leaks. - 6.
 Brake Pads and Discs.
 Check for excessive or disproportionate wear. - 7.
 Cables.
 Check for fraying or crimping and free operation. - 8.
 Fluids.
 Check the engine oil, transmission fluid and brake fluids to maintain proper levels. - 9.
 Lights.
-Check the headlamp, tail lamp, brake lamp and directional lamps for proper operation. - 10.
+Check the head lamp, tail lamp, brake lamp and directional lamps for proper operation. - 10.
 Fasteners.
 Check all fasteners, especially holding fenders, engine and drive train mounts, brake calipers and hangers, and frontend fasteners to Big Bear Choppers recommended torques.